hotaru355/cuckoo-hasura/README.md

 ### 2. Queries and Mutations

 The Cuckoo API consists of 4 classes that allow you to `Query`, `Insert`, `Update` and `Delete` records in Hasura.
 A fifth `Mutation` class is only useful when the goal is to combine multiple mutations in a single transaction.
 Finally, there is the `Include` class that can only be used inside certain methods to help including other models - see [section 2.2]() below for details.
 Each of the 4 builder classes takes as a first argument the pydantic model that it should return.
-It is the only required argument to instanciate a builder class.
+It is the only required argument to instantiate a builder class.

 You start building your query or mutation by calling one of the few methods that these classes expose: